saalfeldlab/parallel-elastic-alignment/doc/manual.md

 		./ranges-to-redo -h

     the `-h` suffix indicates that the output will be printed in a human-readable format.
-The script will output any rangest that failed for `non-trivial` reasons.
+The script will output any ranges that failed for `non-trivial` reasons.
 After addressing any potential problems, resubmit the remaining jobs with

 		./submit-jobs-if-error